KevinBatdorf/pattern-css/readme.txt

 You can add a custom selector via a PHP constant.
 It requires setting a type (type, attribute, etc) and the name.

-Here's an example for "foo { color: red }", where foo will be replaced with ".pcss-randomString"
+Here's an example for "foo { color: red }", where foo will be replaced with .pcss-h3Hso39bsK (or something similar):

 Add this to functions.php: